sveltejs/kit/.changeset/silver-schools-battle.md

 "@sveltejs/kit": patch
 ---

-fix: handle redirects in the root layout when navigating to a non-existent page in a SPA
+fix: handle redirects from the universal root layout for client-side navigations to a non-existent page